EYH0602/blog/source/_posts/Lambda.md

 What if we want the the second parameter instead of the first one?
 In the trivial way, we might define the function as $\lambda ab. b$.
-But if we think about this, we can compose Kestrel and identity
+But if we think about this, we can identity as  Kestrel's input
 $$ KIx = (\lambda ab. a)(\lambda a. a)x = \lambda x.x = I  $$
 which is the identity!
 Then we can try to apply this function to some value